Painting the Sky: CANCELLED – TONIGHT – FRIDAY 14 Nov. Read More.

 About this project

-Bradford theatre producers Meg Wilson and Jazmine Franks, directors of Northern Duck Productions, explore Bradford’s canal-life history through a new play, set aboard canal boats in Bingley and Saltaire.
-Inspired by Meg’s ancestor, Rose Illingworth, the narrative explores Rose’s struggle between tradition and modernity, whilst shedding light on Bradford’s industrial past.
+Bradford theatre producers Meg Wilson and Jazmine Franks, directors of Northern Duck Productions, explored Bradford’s canal-life history through a new play, set aboard canal boats in Bingley and Saltaire.
+Inspired by Meg’s ancestor, Rose Illingworth, the narrative explored Rose’s struggle between tradition and modernity, whilst shedding light on Bradford’s industrial past.

 About the show

-Growing up on her family’s canal boat, Rose Illingworth has always found freedom on the water.
-But as her 18th birthday nears, she faces a life-changing choice: stay aboard or step ashore to marry a kind boy with deep roots on land.
-Torn between loyalty and the unknown, Rose must navigate love, identity, and independence in this poignant coming-of-age tale, where every choice sends ripples through her future.
+Growing up on her family’s canal boat, Rose Illingworth always found freedom on the water.
+But as her 18th birthday got closer, she faced a life-changing choice: stay aboard or step ashore to marry a kind boy with deep roots on land.
+Torn between loyalty and the unknown, Rose had to navigate love, identity, and independence in this poignant coming-of-age tale, where every choice sent ripples through her future.

-The show takes place on Kennet, an original Leeds & Liverpool short boat.
-Audience members will step up onto the boat and descend a few steps into the hold, where the performance unfolds.
+The show took place on Kennet, an original Leeds & Liverpool short boat.
+Audience members stepped up onto the boat and descended a few steps into the hold, where the performance unfolded

 Artist-Led Project Awards